Through The Fibro Fog

 pumpkin pesto soup in a white bowl with basil leaves next to it.

-pumpkin pesto soup in a white bowl.
+pumpkin pesto soup in a white bowl next to an orange pumpkin.

 Claire